-The ADS5521 has internal registers for the programming of some of the modes described in the previous sections.
-The registers should be reset after power-up by applying a 2 μ s (minimum) high pulse on RESET (pin 35); this also resets the entire ADC and sets the data outputs to low.
-This pin has a 200-k Ω internal pullup resistor to AV{DD}.
+The ADS5541 has internal registers for the programming of some of the modes described in the previous sections.
+The registers should be reset after power-up by applying a 2 $\mu$ s (minimum) high pulse on RESET (pin 35); this pulse also resets the entire ADC and sets the data outputs to low.
+This pin has a 200k $\Omega$ internal pullup resistor to AVDD.
 The programming is done through a three-wire interface.
-The timing diagram and serial register setting in the Serial Programing Interface section describe the programming of this register.

-Table 3 shows the different modes and the bit values to be written to the register to enable them.
+Table 2 shows the different modes and the bit values to be written to the register to enable them.